 Workplace Health and Safety

-Establish guidelines for the provision, implementation and review of workplace health and safety procedures and processes within Moreton Bay Regional Council.
+To establish guidelines for the provision, implementation and review of workplace health and safety procedures and processes within Moreton Bay Regional Council.

 Parks & Facilities

 Contribution to Park Equipment [Pine Rivers district]

 It is council's policy to, as a condition of a development permit; require a reasonable and relevant park equipment contribution to be paid by the subdivider at the time the plan of subdivision is sealed by the council.

 Naming of Council Owned or Administered Buildings, Structures and other Assets (excluding roads)

 The objectives of this policy are to Outline Council’s policy position on the naming of all Council owned or administered bridges, buildings and community facilities, parks, reserves, open space, waterways, places, memorials and other assets (except for roads) Establish a naming convention for each of those categories of Council controlled assets which is both responsive to anticipated community expectations and consistent with the stated values of stakeholders and Council.